 We don’t just build cosplay wigs for our clients and attend cons for work, we also happen to really enjoy it ourselves.
-One of the great things about dressing up and going to events is the chance to meet cool people, and for several years now we have had the chance to both work with and become friends with a fellow cosplayer named Natasha (Instagram @bieberfish), who lives in the suburbs of Philadelphia.
+One of the great things about dressing up and going to events is the chance to meet cool people.
+For several years now we have had the chance to both work with and become friends with a cosplayer and costumer, Sewcialist Revolution (@Sewcialist_Revolution), who lives in the suburbs of Philadelphia.

 How long have you been cosplaying?